 Quilt Show Rules

-ENTRY PAPER WORK: All entry paper work and a photograph of the quilt must reach the Quilt Show Coordinator by August 15, 2018.
-The easiest way to enter is online at www.utahquiltguild.org.
+All entry paperwork and a photograph of the quilt must reach the Quilt Show Coordinator by August 15, 2019.
+The easiest way to enter is online (see link below).
 A picture of your entry will need to be uploaded, so have it ready when you begin the entry process.

-ENTRY DROP-OFF INSTRUCTIONS: Quilts must reach the Quilt Show Coordinator, Annette M. Bracken, by September 10, 2019 unless it is noted on the Entry form that the quilt will be delivered to the Davis Conference Center on the afternoon of September 16, 2019, between 3:00 and 5:00 pm.
+Quilts must reach the Quilt Show Coordinator, Louise Mudd, by September 10, 2019 unless it is noted on the Entry form that the quilt will be delivered to the Davis Conference Center on the afternoon of September 16, 2019, between 3:00 and 5:00 pm.
 We will also identify local quilt shops that will be accepting quilts for the quilt show in the July and August Beelines.
 If you need additional help, contact your UQG Area Representative.
 Contact information is in the Beeline and online at utahquiltguild.org.
 Your Area Representative may be able to help deliver your entry.
-Please call her ahead of the deadline.
-You may also mail your quilt to : Annette M. Bracken, 6554 Daffodil Way, West Jordan, Utah 84081
+Please make arrangements ahead of the deadline with her.
+You may also mail your quilt to : Louise Mudd, Quilt Fest Quilt Show, 1102 E 2550 N, Layton, UT 84040

-AWARDS PRESENTATION: The awards will be presented Tuesday evening at the Opening Gala on September 18, 2018.
-Youth awards will also be awarded that night.
+AWARDS PRESENTATION: The awards will be presented on Thursday at lunch.
+The show will open Thursday morning, and ribbons will be placed after lunch on Thursday.
 Viewers Choice will be awarded at the Saturday luncheon.

 ENTRY PICK-UP: The quilt show will end at 2:00 pm on Saturday, September 21, 2019.
 You may pick up your quilt after approximately 3:30 pm at the lobby door to the Stratus Room.
 To prove ownership, you must have a copy of your entry form.

 By submitting this quilt show entry you agree to the following: I have read the quilt show information and rules.
 I agree to abide by the quilt show rules.
 I verify that the information provided is accurate and complete.
 I give permission for my quilt to be photographed and some images will be available for viewing on the UQG website.
 I understand that I will be credited for the creation of my quilt but that there will be no financial compensation.
 I agree to abide by the Judges’ decisions, which shall be final.